kyma-project/kyma/docs/04-operation-guides/troubleshooting/apix-02-dns-management-troubleshooting.md

 ### Cause

-The following annotation was added to the CR.
+The following annotation was added to the CR(s).

 ```txt
  annotations: